Federico Bergonzi

-Federico Bergonzi (born 12 January 2001) is an Italian professional footballer who plays as defender for side Atalanta U23.
+Federico Bergonzi (born 12 January 2001) is an Italian professional footballer who plays as right-back for side Atalanta U23.

 Career

 Bergonzi began his career in the Atalanta Youth Sector.
 In the under-19 team, he made 17 appearances and two assists.

 On 12 September 2020, he moved on loan to Feralpisalò in Serie C. On 16 July 2021, the loan was renewed for the 2021–22 season.

 Style of play

-He is a very fast right back.
+Federico Bergonzi is a very fast right-back.